springload/madewithwagtail/README.md

 - Look at the homepage HTML to see if static assets are served from `/static/`, a common URL structure of Django sites.
 - If all of those methods are inconclusive, assume that the site submission is faithful and that the site is indeed built with Wagtail.

+## Publication hook

+We send Slack notifications for every new site page published to Made with Wagtail.
+To try this locally, set up a `local.py` setting override with the right settings.